nils-n/progress-timeline/README.md

 *It takes great deal of courage t see the world in its tainted glory, and still to love it* - __Oscar Wilde.__

-Oscar would is well known writer, who had to suffer just because of his love, love to man. and he was not alone, there were many, many others...
+Oscar Wilde is well known writer, who had to suffer just because of his love, love to man. and he was not alone, there were many, many others...
 But there was a time, when our society had to change, and those changes were made.

 <details>  <summary> 1897: Magnus Hirschfeld founds the Scientific-Humanitarian Committee (WhK), one of the first gay rights organizations.
 1910s:</summary>